Universal Credit is fundamentally flawed and it’s roll-out should be halted. Here’s why.

 — The SNP (@theSNP) October 11, 2018

-The roll-out of Universal Credit should be halted until fundamental flaws have been fixed, particularly the six-week payment delay.
+The roll-out of Universal Credit should be halted until fundamental flaws have been fixed, particularly the five-week payment delay.
 We also strongly oppose the cap that restricts Child Tax Credits to the first two children; the inhumane Rape Clause; and the benefit cap.

 Join our fight